nwright3/KidneyFoundationTest/README.md

 Unzip to your working directory, and open the .sln file with Visual Studio.

+To install the database locally (not recommended), follow the instructions below:

+If you plan on using the .BACPAC file to run the database locally, please follow the instructions given on the Microsoft Document below:  https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/import-a-bacpac-file-to-create-a-new-user-database

 ## Running the tests

 Run the file with your preferred debugging program (browser).